-In my first post of this series, I stated that one of our favorite places to wine taste in Michigan is the Traverse City area.
+In my first post of this series I stated that one of our favorite places to wine taste in Michigan is the Traverse City area.
 There are many wineries close together in this part of the state.
 Rolling hills and lake breezes along with an abundance of other local fruit crops make the area perfect for wine making.
 TC has two main wine regions The Leelenau Peninsula Wine Trail and the Wineries of Old Mission Peninsula.
 Both of these Trails are extensive.
-We started our Michigan Wine journey with the Old Mission Peninsula, now we move on to the Leelenau Peninsula Wine Trail.
+We started our Michigan Wine journey on the Old Mission Peninsula, now we move on to the Leelenau Peninsula Wine Trail.
 This trail is so large that they have divided it into 3 Loops.

 Grand Traverse Bay Loop

 - Black Star Farms